Act Governing Food Safety and Sanitation

 Article 53

-After the products have been recalled and destroyed within a prescribed time period or taken with other necessary measures by the municipal or county/city competent authority pursuant to Paragraph 1 of the preceding article, the food businesses shall report the information in relation to the procedure, result, as well as the status of the above to the municipal or county/city competent authority for their review before the deadline.
+After the municipal or county (city) competent authority has ordered the recall and destruction of products within a prescribed time period, or taken other necessary measures pursuant to Paragraph 1 of the preceding article, the food business operator shall submit information regarding the handling process, results, and improvements to the municipal or county (city) competent authority for recordation before the deadline.

 Article 54